How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 8. Dashboard UI Ideas

-Your QR system can include a small admin dashboard with the following pages.
+Your QR system can include a simple admin dashboard with the following features:

 QR List